RidgeRun/openfd/docs/attached-board.rst

 Installing a variable in Uboot's Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The installer also provides means to install a variable in Uboot's environment.
+OpenFD also provides means to install a variable in Uboot's environment.
 ::
-    installer.py env --help
+    openfd env --help

 * :option:`--variable`: U-Boot's environment variable to install
 * :option:`--value`: Value to set in :option:`--variable`